deepanshu-yadav/stream_processing_project_s23/terraform/README.md

-## ADB - Kafka Single VM Demo environment
+## Infrastructure setup

-This template provisions a single VM and Azure Databricks workspace.
+This piece of code provisions a single VM and Azure Databricks workspace.
 Major components to deploy include:
 - 1 Vnet with 3 subnets (2 for Databricks, 1 for Kafka VM)
 - 1 Azure VM (to host Kafka and Zookeeper services), with port 9092 exposed to other devices in same VNet (allowed by default NSG rules).
 - 1 VNet injected Azure Databricks Workspace